RomanLut/hx_espnow_rc/README.md

 ESP32 has single radio which is shared between Wifi, Bluetooth Classic and Bluetooth LE.

 Peer with active ESP-NOW and Bluetooth Classic communications is able to receive ESP-NOW packets and reply with ACK packets.
 But is has a problem with sending ESP-NOW packets to the peer because it can not listen for ACK packets successfully.
-Successfull packet rate dropd to 10-20/sec, sometimes no packets can be sent successfully in one second.
+Successfull packet rate drop to 10-20/sec, sometimes no packets can be sent successfully in one second.

 # ESP-NOW usage in HXRC library

 Packets are sent to broadcast address.
 This allows to implement fast, ACKless, newest data communication.
-All peers on the same Wifi channel will recevie packets and discard foreight packets by sequenceId(quick reject) and CRC32 (CRC32 of data + key).
+All peers on the same Wifi channel will receive packets and discard foreign packets by sequenceId(quick reject) and CRC32 (CRC32 of data + key).